-The property owner shall submit plans that identify the general locations for proposed displays and a description of the content (e.g., transit lines, walk time to transit locations, availability of on-site car-share vehicles, availability of nearby bike share bikes, etc.) to be displayed.
+DEVELOPMENT REVIEW: The property owner shall submit plans that identify the general locations for proposed displays and a description of the content (e.g., transit lines, walk time to transit locations, availability of on-site car-share vehicles, availability of nearby bike share bikes, etc.) to be displayed.
 City staff shall review the proposed plan to ensure that the display placement and content meets the intent of this measure.

-The TDM coordinator shall facilitate a site inspection by Planning Department staff to verify that real time transportation information display(s) have been installed and are functioning as specified in the project approvals.
+PRE-OCCUPANCY MONITORING AND REPORTING: The TDM coordinator shall facilitate a site inspection by Planning Department staff to verify that real time transportation information display(s) have been installed and are functioning as specified in the project approvals.
 Additionally, City staff shall provide the TDM coordinator with a copy of the approved TDM Plan.
 The TDM coordinator will provide City Staff with a signed letter agreeing to distribute the TDM Plan via new employee packets, tenant lease documents, and/or deeds.

-The property owner shall submit photographs of the displays.
-City staff shall verify the ongoing maintenance and operation of the displays.
-City staff will perform one site visit every three years to verify that the project continues to meet the standards specified in the project approvals.

-RELEVANT MUNICIPAL CODE(S): N/A.
+DNGOING MONITORING AND REPORTING: The property owner shall submit photographs of the displays.
+City staff shall the ongoing maintenance and operation of the displays.
+City staff will perfor site visit every three years to verify that the project continues to meet the sta specified in the project approvals.
+RELEVANT MUNICIPAL N/A. CODE(S):